 - By the Instructor.

 The individual instructor may reduce the student's grade, including the assignment of the grade of "F" in the course.
 A report of this action should always be sent to the dean of the college.

 - By the Dean.

 The dean of the college or a student-faculty committee appointed by them may impose the following or other penalties as the offense may warrant: completion of non-credit academic integrity program; disciplinary probation; suspension from the college; and expulsion.
-If the student feels that the penalty imposed by the dean is unjust, the student may request a review by the Office of the Provost.
+If the student feels that the penalty imposed by the dean is unjust, the student may request an appeal by the Office of the Provost.

 Referral to the Office of the Provost

 In the cases of flagrant or repeated offenses or for other reasons deemed sufficient by the dean of the college, the case and records may be referred to the Office of the Provost for appropriate action.